 Our Role in the Team

-Collaboration: When stakeholders say “What’s your process?”, they often want to know How can you make UX part of how we do things?
+Collaboration: When stakeholders say “What’s your process?”, they often want to know How can you make the Usability Practice part of how we do things?
 The focus is on Integration within the team’s culture.
 It’s often a balancing act between responsiveness and guideance.